 The Photographers’ Files include accession details, correspondence, and worksheets.

-The Picture Australia site has so far harvested 157 convict photographs from the NLA Collection and the Archives Office of Tasmania with Nevin’s attribution. … More NLA holdings of Thomas J. Nevin’s convict portraits
+The Picture Australia site has so far harvested 157 convict photographs from the NLA Collection and the Archives Office of Tasmania with T. J. Nevin’s attribution. … More NLA holdings of Thomas J. Nevin’s convict portraits